Southbound 63

 by Richard R. Barron

 For a moment this distracted me.
 Then Melissa turned around.
 Suddenly, abruptly, she was my focus once again.
 And why not?
-Wasn’t she the prettiest woman I’d ever seen?
-She smiled.
-No, not exactly smiled.
-She tried to smile, then winced from the pain in her neck and back.
+Wasn’t she the most beautiful woman I’d ever seen?

 The letter also said sure, Richard, you’re welcome to come see me anytime.

-I assumed that two weeks later was included in “anytime,” so there I stood in her room, looking at my birthplace and the prettiest girl I’d ever known.
-And I’d known her for a long time.
-We met in seventh grade.
-We were twelve.
-Wow.
-Twelve.
-She was cute and quiet and ten times more popular than I was.
+I assumed that two weeks later was included in “any time,” so there I stood in her room, looking the prettiest girl I’d ever known.

-With the meaningless hellos out of the way, I felt like being with her, like talking or walking or eating or something.
+With the meaningless hellos out of the way, I felt like being with her, talking or walking or eating or something.
 She, however, wasn’t really that kind of person.

-Five or ten minutes passed as we sipped our drinks.
+Five or ten minutes passed as we silently sipped our drinks.
 My tea must have seemed a bit pious next to her tall whiskey sour.
 And my clean smile must have paled in the clouds of her cigarette smoke.

 Wait a minute.
 Melissa doesn’t smoke.
 My perfect little Melissa doesn’t smoke!